Armstrong Air

 E2

-Outdoor unit will not start, control board shows E2, compressor and fan remain off even though thermostat is calling
+The outdoor unit will not start, and the control board shows E2.
+The compressor and fan remain off, even though the thermostat is calling.

 Low Pressure Switch Open